OmarKiwan/Hiring-Challenge/Readme.md

+# Hiring-Challenge

-**How to implement this an interpreter for this simple virtual machine for any  programming language your choice? *** To implement an interpreter for this simple virtual machine, you would need to create a program that can execute the assembly language instructions for the virtual machine.
+## How to implement this an interpreter for this simple virtual machine for any  programming language your choice?
+To implement an interpreter for this simple virtual machine, you would need to create a program that can execute the assembly language instructions for the virtual machine.
 Here are the general steps you would need to take:

 1-Create a data structure to hold the register values, such as a dictionary or a hash table.
 The keys in this data structure should be strings that correspond to the register names, and the values should be integers that hold the register values.